bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - *operations team*: ensures the system's readiness for production
 - *customers and users*: customers purchase the product, users directly utilize it

+## **test strategy**
+describes the approach to testing in specific context to meet the organization's (quality and testing) objectives

+## **test type**
+four different approaches for testing, test management activities for each type:
+- *functional testing management*: crafting a test strategy that aligns with functional requirements and project objectives, coordinating resources for functional aspects of the system
+- *non-functional testing management*: establishing performance benchmarks and managing them during testing, overseeing tests that ensure non-functional standards such as security or reliability
+- *black-box testing management*: ensuring that tests cover all user scenarios and business requirements, collecting the feedback from stakeholders to improve black-box testing approaches
+- *white-box testing management*: overseeing the use of code coverage tools, ensuring that technical insights are taken care in test planning process

 ## **experience-based testing**
 ## **incremental development model**
 ## **iterative development model**
 ## **sequential development model**
-## **S.M.A.R.T. goal methodology**
 ## **Test Maturity Model integration**
-## **test objective**
 ## **test policy**
-## **test process improvement**

-## **test approach**
-- not an one-size-fits-all solution: requires careful consideration towards test levels, types and techniques
-- factors to be considered when choosing the appropriate approach:
-  - *domain*: for which the product will be created/modified, for example medicine and insurance fields vary a lot so therefore their own nuances must be considered
-  - *organizational goals and overarching quality characteristics*: these can affect the approach a lot, for example as one organization can focus on value of testing, whereas another can emphasize efficiency of defect detection - balancing between these is crucial, but the organization can still emphasize some areas more than others

-## **test strategy**
-describes the approach to testing in specific context to meet the organization's (quality and testing) objectives

 ## **TPI NEXT**
 ## **goal question metric (GQM)**
-## **IDEAL**
 ## **indicator**
 ## **measure**
 ## **metric**